-Food allergy reactions can affect any of the four following areas of the body:
+Food allergy reactions can affect any of these four areas of the body:

 - skin: itchy red bumps (hives); eczema; redness and swelling of the face or extremities; itching and swelling of the lips, tongue, or mouth (skin reactions are the most common type of reaction)

-- gastrointestinal tract: abdominal pain, nausea, vomiting, or diarrhea
+- gastrointestinal tract: belly pain, nausea, vomiting, or diarrhea

-- respiratory tract: runny or stuffy nose, sneezing, coughing, wheezing, shortness of breath
+- respiratory system: runny or stuffy nose, sneezing, coughing, wheezing, shortness of breath

 - cardiovascular system: lightheadedness or fainting

-If you suspect that your child might have a food allergy, contact your doctor.
-To diagnose an allergy, the doctor will ask about:
+If your child might have a food allergy, the doctor will ask about:

 - your child's symptoms